deadlydog/deadlydog.github.io/_posts/2023-03-02-Set-default-AutoHotkey-script-editor.md

 If you use a different editor and are not sure what the executable's file path is, you can typically find it by:

-1. Hit the `Windows key` to open the Start Menu.
+1. Hit the `Windows Key` to open the Start Menu.
 1. Type the name of the editor you want to use.
 1. Right-click on the editor and choose `Open file location`.